Ramblings and Veggie Dip.

 In more ways than one.

-Who needs ammonia doused pink slime or buckets of greasy fried gluten when you can whip together this light and creamy vegan dip?
+Who needs ammonia doused pink slime passing as chicken nuggets, or buckets of greasy fried gluten when you can whip together this light and creamy vegan dip?
 Serve it with crisp carrot sticks or an array of fresh spring veggies.